 We also want to allow other dancers, teachers, and artists to have space to practice what they love without the up front cost of renting and operating a studio, from yoga to pilates to acting to other styles of dance.
 Dancers and teachers should be able to focus on what they love, not have to deal with the operations of running a studio.

-WHY "BROCHE" BALLET?
+WHY the name "BROCHE" BALLET?

 A broche (French for the English word brooch) is an ornament fastened to clothing with a hinged pin and catch.
 Broches are often unique or one-of-a-kind pieces of art that can be worn on otherwise plain clothing, such as suits blazers or coats.